NoharOSP/Perfect_Works_Build/README.md

 - A bug with Deus' first fight which can freeze the game if he tries to use his HP halve move from a side angle.
 - A bug which prevents Billy's Ether elemental ammo from being changed.

+## Graphical fixes:

+Regardless of whether the portrait mod has been selected, character facesets that previous suffered from rogue pixels have been fixed.
+These include the following:
+- Fei's Sad Portrait - it was missing black pixels on the back of his neck where his hair is
+- Adult Emeralda - missing a few black pixels in her right eyelash
+- Id - missing black pixel from eyelash
+- Miang - 4 stray pixels near the bottom right edge of her portrait.
+Added 1 pixel to the bottom of her bang on the left side.
+- Karen - an area of brown pixels top left corner outside her apparent outline, removed them and seems to look right.. esp. compared to Khan.
+- Vanderkaum - missing black pixels in his beard/suit
+- Shakhan - missing black pixels on his jawline
+- Renk - had stray pixels with a large gap of empty space in lower right corner, moved them down into bottom and cut extra on top
+- Breur - removed 1 pixel off edge of cheek
+- Stratski - had a hole in shoulder pad I colored in
+- Franz - missing few black pixels in eye, removed couple black pixels on top of nose
+- Yui - colored in 3 missing pixels from right eye
+- Midori - missing 1 black pixel from pupil
+- Chief Lee - missing 1 black pixel from chin
+- Alice - colored in missing pixels around eyes
+- Timothy - missing 1 black pixel on left eye

 ## Links: